openhwgroup/cva6-sdk/README.md

 ## Requirements

 You require the following crosscompilation toolchains for RISC-V: riscv64-unknown-elf-gcc and riscv64-unknown-linux-gnu.
-These can be optained by using [crosstool-ng](https://crosstool-ng.github.io/):
+These can be optained from the official [riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain) or by using [crosstool-ng](https://crosstool-ng.github.io/):

 ```console
 $ ct-ng list-samples